 How to apply for the fellowship

 Applications for the fellowship are typically accepted every three years.
-The next application window will open in fall 2023.
+The next application window opens Dec.
+1, 2023 and closes Jan.
+31, 2024.

 The University of Washington is building a culturally diverse faculty and staff and strongly encourages applications from women, minorities, individuals with disabilities, and covered veterans.
 The University of Washington is an affirmative action and equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, age, protected veteran or disabled status, or genetic information.